roldel/alpine-VPS-manager/alpine_firewall_setup.md

 <br>

-Context ...

-To configure Alpine OS firewall on a remote VPS, complete the following steps:
+Alpine OS does not come with a pre-installed firewall.
+To filter connections, follow these steps to install and set up iptables:

-1. Install iptables
+1. Install iptables package

 2. Set iptables rules